kybp/forum/README.md

 If you put this project on GitHub, you will need to set `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` as repository secrets for the GitHub Actions pipeline to work.

+## Production provisioning and deployment

+To provision resources for a prod deploy you will need:
+- an AWS account set up and configured for CLI use on your computer
+- a Cloudflare account, and an API token in an exported `$CLOUDFLARE_API_TOKEN` environment variable
+- Terraform installed

+With all that, `cd` into the `infra` directory and run `terraform init`, then `terraform plan` to preview what will be set up.
+If you're okay with the changes, run `terraform apply` to apply them.

+If all the resources are created successfully, some values will be displayed that you need to store in GitHub repository secrets.
+See the GitHub configuration section for details.

+The file `infra/ec2-ssh-key` will also be generated for use SSHing into the server.
+You can SSH in (from the `infra/` directory) with `ssh -i ec2-ssh-key ubuntu@example.com`.